Unlocking the Power of On-Demand RabbitMQ for PCF

-For example, you may decide to enable the single node on-demand plan across all application teams to meet their demand to isolate their workload.
-You may then choose to offer the on-demand cluster plan only to a subset of application teams who require the extra resources.
+For example, you may decide to enable the single node on-demand plan across all app developer teams to meet their demand to isolate their workload.
+You may then choose to offer the on-demand cluster plan only to a subset of app developer teams who require the extra resources.

 Set Quotas—You can set a global quota for all on-demand instances that takes precedence over each plan quota.
 This lets you guard against the risk of over-committing resources, but allows the flexibility of over-committing each plan, so you can meet the fluctuating demands of your app developers.

 Control Resource Consumption—Each plan offers more fine-grained control over individual plan resource consumption.
 At the highest level, you can use the plan quota to control the number of instances that can be deployed within a foundation.
 For each plan, you can also configure the number of nodes that constitute a cluster (3, 5, or 7), the instance type, and persistent disk storage size to best suit your requirements.